1856 United States presidential election: Democratic Party nomination

 The Democratic Party was wounded from its devastating losses in the 1854–1855 midterm elections.
 Senator Stephen A. Douglas of Illinois, who had sponsored the Kansas-Nebraska Act, entered the race in opposition to President Franklin Pierce.
 The Pennsylvania delegation continued to sponsor its favorite son Buchanan.

 The Seventh Democratic National Convention was held in Smith and Nixon's Hall in Cincinnati, Ohio, on June 2 to 6, 1856.
 The delegates were deeply divided over slavery.
 On the first ballot, Buchanan placed first with 135.5 votes to 122.5 for Pierce, 33 for Douglas, and 5 for Senator Lewis Cass, who had been the presidential nominee in 1848.
-With each succeeding ballot, Douglas gained at Pierce's expense.
+With each succeeding ballot, Buchanan gradually extended his lead, while Douglas began making significant gains at Pierce's expense.
+By the end of the first day, with 14 ballots having been completed, it was clear that Pierce would not be nominated for a second term, and he withdrew his name from contention.
 On the 15th ballot, most of Pierce's delegates shifted to Douglas in an attempt to stop Buchanan, but Douglas withdrew when it became clear Buchanan had the support of the majority of those at the convention, also fearing that his continued participation might lead to divisions within the party that could endanger its chances in the general election.
 For the first time in American history someone who had been elected president was denied re-nomination after seeking it.

 A host of candidates were nominated for the vice presidency, but a number of them attempted to withdraw themselves from consideration, among them the eventual nominee, John C. Breckinridge of Kentucky.
 Breckinridge, besides having been selected as an elector, was also supporting former Speaker of the House Linn Boyd for the vice presidential nomination.
 However, following a draft effort led by the delegation from Vermont, Breckinridge was nominated on the second ballot.